User Misconceptions of LLM-Based Conversational Programming Assistants: Results

 \subsection{Potential But Unconfirmed Misconceptions}

-During review of the conversation logs, we encountered several challenging themes that emerged as discussion topics between annotators.
-Generally, these were misconceptions we agreed were possible, but could not be confidently labeled at the level of individual conversations without knowing the users' intentions.
-We discuss them here, organized by programming context.
+During review of conversation logs, we encountered several challenging themes that emerged as discussion topics.
+Generally, these were misconceptions we agreed were possible but could not be confidently labeled at the individual conversation level without knowing users' intentions.
+We discuss them here by theme.